alexa-games/skill-flow-builder/docs/set-up-skill-flow-builder-as-a-developer/setup-polly-voices.md

 By default, you can use [Amazon Polly](https://aws.amazon.com/polly/) voices with Alexa [SSML](https://developer.amazon.com/en-US/docs/alexa/custom-skills/speech-synthesis-markup-language-ssml-reference.html) without further setup of Amazon Polly.
-You must perform Additional setup only if you want to use advanced voice-mixing features like background music.
+You must perform additional setup only if you want to use advanced voice-mixing features like background music.

-## Step 1: Set up AWS IAM role
+## Step 1: Set up the required AWS IAM permissions

+### CloudFormation

+If you are using the Lambda Deployer deploy option, skip this step and start from [here](#lambda-deployer).
-- Add the following permissions to your custom IAM policy called "SFBLambda" that is used by the IAM role for your AWS Lambda function:
+If you are using CloudFormation to deploy, ensure that the following permissions to your CloudFormation `skill-stack.yaml` that is used by the IAM role for your AWS Lambda function.
+By default, these permissions are already included.
   - `s3:GetObject` for storing and caching the generated sound files.
   - `s3:PutObject` for storing and caching the generated sound files.
   - `s3:PutObjectAcl` for storing and caching the generated sound files.